In ‘Welcome to the New World’, a glimpse of an inclusive USA – and the power of graphic journalism

 An inclusive America

 Welcome to the New World is certainly that, but also an immensely moving portrayal of the principled, inclusive America that still exists – although beleaguered – in many of its institutions, systems and citizen networks, along with an impressive old guard of what is often disparaged as “bleeding heart liberals”.
 Many selfless deeds accumulate to payoff, until we are told in the book’s epilogue that Naji “has repeatedly made the honour roll at school” and his sister Amal is also doing well.
-Their father works at Amazon, earning $16, while their mother (who was an artist in Syria) has “started a small catering business and continues to paint and draw”.
+Their father works at Amazon, earning $16 per hour, while their mother (who was an artist in Syria) has “started a small catering business and continues to paint and draw”.

 None of this is easy.
 Halpern notes “how difficult it is for refugees to build sustainable lives in America, even when they have the help of devoted supporters”, but there’s no doubting the positive trajectory in this family’s lives.
 Naji himself told NPR that “we all realise that it’s a good thing for us, especially now that we are helping our family back home.
 So, at the end, it helped both of us.
 If we were there, we wouldn’t be able to help them.
 We always make sure we take from us and give to them.”
 He anticipates even better days under a new President, “we hope something new is changing.
 This election will be better.”